Online Herpes Support Group for Women

 Online Herpes Support Groups for Women

-For many women, the day they receive a herpes diagnosis is one of the most painful and overwhelming moments of their lives.
-It often arrives suddenly and carries far more than medical information — it can bring shock, fear, shame, and a deep sense of being alone.
+For many women, the day they receive an HSV diagnosis is one of the most emotionally overwhelming moments of their lives.
+It often arrives suddenly and carries far more than medical information — bringing shock, fear, shame, and a deep sense of isolation.

 Fear of transmission, anxiety about dating and disclosure, and concerns about being rejected or misunderstood often become heavier than the virus itself.
-It affects how you see yourself, how safe you feel in relationships, and how you imagine your future.
+HSV can affect how you see yourself, how safe you feel in relationships, and how you imagine your future.

-This is overwhelming because of misinformation, stigma, and judgment — not because there is something wrong with you.
+This is overwhelming because of stigma and misinformation — not because there is something wrong with you.

 In this group, women often experience: